 The best way to approach a loved one with an addiction is through kindness.
 You may need to firmly express consistent boundaries, but don’t lose touch with your compassion for your loved one in the moment of struggle.
 Continue to show that you accept your loved one as a person, even if you don’t support their behavior.

 In the battle with addiction, you need professionals you and your loved one can trust to have your back.
 That’s where the experienced team at Nugent Family Counseling comes into the picture.
 If you feel like you need immediate support, you can also contact the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-4357.

 When you partner with Nugent Family Counseling for addiction treatment, you benefit from our knowledgeable care team’s expertise.
 We provide comprehensive treatment for addiction, addressing the root causes of your loved one’s substance use problems, as well as focusing on cessation strategies and support.

 Depending on your loved one’s needs, they may benefit from:

 - Counseling and therapy, including psychotherapy, cognitive-behavioral therapy (CBT), and dialectical-behavioral therapy (DBT)

 - Treatments like hypnosis or microcurrent electrical therapy (neurofeedback)

 The first step can be the hardest with addiction treatment, so helping your loved one make it in for an appointment is a way to make a big difference in their life for the better.
-You can schedule an initial consultation appointment at one of our four conveniently located offices in San Jose, Santa Clara, Aliso Viejo, California, and Reno, Nevada by going online, or by giving us a call over the phone.
+You can schedule an initial consultation appointment at one of our three conveniently located offices in San Jose, California, Los Gatos, California, or Reno, Nevada by going online, or by giving us a call over the phone.